FX93Y2/Kaggle-M5-Forecasting/README.md

 ## ANN(LSTM+CNN) Model
 Artifical Neural Networks is composed of artificial neurons and connected with corresponding layers.
-First preprocess train-test data, run ```python make_train_test_data.py``` After get the data prepared, run ```python m5_full_train.py``` Will get the result in submission_lstmcnn.csv
+First preprocess train-test data, run ```python make_train_test_data.py``` to get dataset product.csv, train.csv and test.csv for trainning CNN+LSTM model.
+After get the data prepared, run ```python m5_full_train.py``` Will get the result in submission_lstmcnn.csv

 ## Tuning

 Overfitting is the main problem we have to deal with.
-To avoid overfitting, we need to choose the parameters that have the best performance in the validation dataset.
+To avoid overfitting, we need to choose the parameters with the best performance in the validation dataset.
 For lightgbm, I tried different learning rate and 0.075 end up giving us the lowest loss.
 Final parameters for lightgbm: ```params = dict(objective="tweedie", metric="rmse", force_row_wise=True, learning_rate=0.075, sub_row=0.75, bagging_freq=1, lambda_l2=0.1, verbosity=1, num_iterations=1500)```
-For NN model, I only used LSTM at first, but result wasn't saved since it was processed on my school's computer.
-I later added CNN, which lead to a better acuracy.
-Details and results are shown in submission_lstmcnn.csv.
+For NN model, I only used LSTM at first, but the result was not saved since it was processed on my school's computer.
+I later added CNN, which lead to better accuracy.
+Adjustable parameters are epochs, weight decay, batch size, layers of embedding, hidden layers, output layers, long short term memory layers, and classifier layers.
+After multiple times of tuning,  ```{'epochs': 30, 'lr': 0.0001, 'weight_decay': 0.0005, 'batch_size': 16, 'embedding_dim': 10, 'hidden_dim': 48, 'output_dim': 1, 'n_lstm_layer': 2, 'n_classifier_layer': 2, 'model': 'm5'}``` will lead to the most stable results.
-## Ensemble
 Run ```python test2.py```
 Will get final submission which we submitted in the competition.